dleppik/ozone/README.md

 - [X] Simple array bitmap

-- [ ] Bitmap-based column-oriented fields
+- [ ] Bitmap-based column-oriented fields (implemented, not fully tested-- see bootstrap-demo.js)

 - [ ] Packed bitmaps using Array.
 (Fallback for older browsers, and may be faster for filtering.)